explicitClick to confirm you are 18+

 * * *

-Two-and-a-half weeks later, the youngster secured a safe shelter, located a less-damaged escape pod, and discovered two of the three components needed to repair it.
-Thanks to her diligent study and practice with the scanner, she gathered a small bag full of extra supplies.
-Most of her own rations were now gone; only one of the spare power packs was left.
-In her thorough exploration, she used the laser pistol's cutting settings to slice through certain obstacles.
+Two-and-a-half weeks later the youngster secured a safe shelter, located a less-damaged escape pod, and discovered two of the three components needed to repair it.
+Thanks to her diligent practice with the scanner, she gathered a small bag of extra supplies.
+Most of her own rations were gone and only one of her pistol’s spare power packs was left.
+In her thorough exploration, she used the laser pistol’s cutting setting to cut through certain obstacles.

 Around the first week's end, some of her handmade spacesuit's gadgets and systems malfunctioned.
 The life-support was perhaps the sturdiest of them all, so she wasn't in danger of suffocating or freezing.

-Every Spacer crafted their own suit; she designed hers with triple redundancy the for life-support, the engines, and its CPU.
-Everything else, for example the waste management system, and her adjustable illumination, eventually gave out.
-She wanted to quickly find the repair parts, and in her eagerness traversed areas saturated with radiation.
+Every Spacer crafted their own suit; she designed hers with triple redundancy for the life-support, the engines, and its CPU.
+However, the waste management system and her adjustable illumination eventually gave out.
+She wanted to find the escape pod parts quickly, and in her eagerness traversed areas saturated with radiation.

-This is how she encountered her next problem; she'd finally located the small engine assembly needed to complete the escape pod.
-However, she wasn't alone in finding that part – her scanner displayed a duo of aliens, who diligently floated said engine away.
-Her device showed her that those two were of the Taz'aran race, their weapons and gear in poor condition.
+This is how she encountered her next problem; she’d finally located the small engine assembly needed to complete the escape pod.
+However, she wasn’t alone in finding that part since her scanner pinpointed a duo of aliens who diligently floated said engine away.
+Her device showed her the two were Taz’arans, and their weapons and gear in piss poor condition.

 Scavengers!

-They wore lightly armored spacesuits, ill maintained too.
-Prudently, she darkened her faceplate before pulling the trigger; temporary blinded by their helmet's flashlights had to be avoided.
-All Terran children spent many years on the firing range, and she being a Spacer, she trained even longer.
+They wore lightly armored spacesuits and evidently skimped on the maintenance.
+Prudently, she darkened her faceplate before pulling the trigger; temporary blinded by their helmet’s flashlights had to be avoided.
+All Terran children spent many years on the firing range and being a Spacer herself, she trained even longer.
 Therefore it came to a complete shock when she missed her first shot... and then her second.

-Startled, the Taz'arans stumbled; but turned around and quickly drew their guns.
+The startled Taz’arans stagger, but eventually turned around and quickly drew their guns.
 That gave her time to finally land two shots, shooting one of them straight through his chest.
-The second scavenger was a tough cookie, much better a fighter than his comrade.
+The second scavenger was a tough cookie and a much better fighter than his comrade.

 What was worse – the tazzie scum used her engine as cover!